theojohn/QPCRinR/README.md

 iv.
 Ct ~ gene * treatment * times + (1|samples) + (1| gene)
 v.
 Ct ~ gene * treatment * times + (1|samples) + (1|samples:gene)

 Some of them produce worse or better metrics, while others produce warning balloons.
-The user can choose the best model, which in this case is the model (v); a model that includes sample-specific and sample-by-gene-specific random slopes.
-Note that for the loglikelihood (logLik) metric, the higher value the better, while the opposite holds for both AIC and BIC.
+The user can choose the best model, which in this case is the model (v); a model that includes sample-specific and sample-by-gene-specific random intercepts.
+Note that for the loglikelihood (logLik) metric, the higher the value the better, while the opposite holds for both AIC and BIC.

 | Case   |	logLik*   | AIC**   | BIC**    |
 | ------ |:---------:|:---------:|:-----:|